“Hallo!” I said to the caller at the other end.

 “It’s writing season so that’s kind of a dumb question,” I responded.

 I’m not a big fan of exes and staying friends with any of mine is not on my list of “must dos.”
-In fact, I only have 2 on my list with whom I remain (distantly) close and friendly.
-D~ is one of them.
-With a decade of age between us and countless other factors, including distance, that made our dating almost impossible, we both admirably agreed to remain friends.
+In fact, I only have two on my list with whom I remain (distantly) close and friendly.
+D is one of them.
+With a decade of age between us and countless other factors, including distance, which made our dating almost impossible, we both amicably agreed to remain friends.
 His logical, stable, sane, and intellectual wit were coupled with loyalty, honesty, and integrity.
 In short, it is really hard not to like the guy.
 So when he calls, I answer.

-What he suggested is that I spend a day with Becky Z Photography for a boudoir photo session and take part in the photographer’s annual 40 over 40 – a professionally crafted art exhibit and publication dedicated to the beauty of women over the age of 40.
-Becky brings a tasteful approach in helping women see themselves as they truly are.
+What he suggested is that I spend a day with Becky Z Photography for a boudoir photo session and take part in the photographer’s annual 40 Over 40, a professionally crafted art exhibit and publication dedicated to the beauty of women over the age of 40.
+Becky brings a tasteful approach to helping women see themselves as they truly are.

-Reluctantly, I followed through on his (demand) request and finally gave into the idea that I needed to muster the courage to power through it.
-After weeks of agonizing over what to wear, I finally packed up roughly 12 things to take to my shoot.
+Reluctantly, I followed through on his (demand) request and finally gave in to the idea that I needed to muster the courage to power through it.
+After weeks of agonizing over what to wear, I finally packed up roughly twelve things to take to my shoot.

 Upon arrival, Becky made me feel welcome and secure.
 She explained the process again and told me that women from the ages of 40-80 have participated in this program and each has a story of strength and courage to tell.
 I would be no different.

 Strangely, I enjoyed the entire process.
 Two hours in professional hair and makeup and then another 1.5 in studio.
-Seven outfit changes and hundreds of awkward poses later, my new modeling career was over; short-lived but fun.
-I had no expectations of the outcome but was glad that I decided to go.
+Seven outfit changes and hundreds of awkward poses later, my new modeling career was over — short-lived but fun.
+I had no expectations of the outcome but was glad that I had decided to go.

 “Call me after the viewing session.”
 He hung up.